h4ckm1n-dev/Starship-ZSH-Prompt/README.md

 # Starship-ZSH-Prompt :
-This is a shell script that installs and configures Zsh on Linux and macOS, with custom configuration files for the Starship prompt.
-It includes dependencies installation, backups of current .zshrc file, and cloning of additional repositories for autocomplete and syntax highlighting.
+This is a shell script that installs and configures Zsh on Linux distributions including Ubuntu, Debian, Arch, Manjaro, Kali, Raspbian, Fedora, CentOS, and Red Hat.
+The script includes custom configuration files for the Starship prompt, which adds developer-friendly features such as icons for various programming languages, responsive distribution icons, and support for Zsh completions and syntax highlighting.
+The script also includes the installation of dependencies, backup of current .zshrc file, and cloning of additional repositories for autocomplete and syntax highlighting to enhance the overall user experience.

 # Credits :
 https://starship.rs/